AntonGagin/GSAS_USE/README.md

 $$
 \Sigma_{ij}^{(\delta)} = \sigma_{\delta}^2 \exp \left(  -\frac{1}{2} \left( \frac{x_i-x_j}{l_{\delta}} \right)^2 \right).
 $$
-The scaling parameters $\sigma_{\delta}$ and $l_{\delta}$ describe the standard deviation for the correction and correlation length for the point coordinates, respectively. $l_{\delta}$ can be estimated from the characteristic FWHM values for the diffraction peaks (which depend on x) as $FWHM /p1$, where $p1$ can be any real number.
-For a multi-phase refinement, if estimated from the FWHM, $l_{\delta}$ is calculated as a an average weighted by the number of peaks for all the phases.
-Fig. 1 gives you an idea on how to select $p1$ for $l_{\delta}$.
+The scaling parameters $\sigma_{\delta}$ and $l_{\delta}$ describe a standard deviation for the correction and correlation length for the point coordinates, respectively. $l_{\delta}$ can be estimated from characteristic FWHM values for diffraction peaks (which depend on x) as $FWHM /p1$, where $p1$ can be any real number.
+For a multi-phase refinement, if estimated from FWHM, $l_{\delta}$ is calculated as a an average weighted by a number of peaks for all the phases.
+Fig. 1 provides a hint on how to select $p1$ for $l_{\delta}$.

 <div style="width:450px; height=450px">
 ![Figure 1](https://cloud.githubusercontent.com/assets/8290742/9686784/97321530-52f3-11e5-9a7b-adf22a7b24f8.png)
 </div>

 $\sigma_{\delta}$ can be estimated from the $l_{\delta}$ value(s) as $l_{\delta}/p2$, where $p2$ can be any real number.
 Normally, $p2 \approx 1.5-2$
-To reduce the computational complexity (e.g. one may get an out-of-memory error for extremely large histograms) and speed the calculations, the fitted x-range is divided into $s$ independent segments.
+To reduce computational complexity (e.g. one may get an out-of-memory error for extremely large histograms) and speed the calculations up, the fitted x-range is divided into $s$ independent segments.

 * The iterative procedure works as follows: